A$AP Mob stays true to themselves on “Cozy Tapes, Vol. 2: Too Cozy.”

 17. LAST DAY OF SKOOL (4/5)

-I honestly expected this album to be a lot better than it is… Don’t get me wrong now, it’s very entertaining, but I expected it to be a life altering experience.
-It mainly sounded like a bunch of guys partying at the studio hyping each other to go up to the booth next.
+I expected Cozy Tapes, Vol. 2: Too Cozy to be a lot better than it is… Don’t get me wrong, the album is very entertaining, but I expected it to be a life-altering experience.
+The album mainly sounded like a bunch of guys partying at the studio hyping each other to go up to the booth next.

-The lyrical content is pretty good, however, the majority of these beats could have been hotter.
-Overall it’s a pretty mellow album, but that doesn’t mean there aren’t life changing instrumentals out there that are subdued enough to cater to A$AP Mob’s sound.
+The lyrical content on Cozy Tapes, Vol. 2: Too Cozy is pretty good; however, the majority of the beats could have been hotter.
+Overall, it’s a pretty mellow album, but that doesn’t mean that there aren’t life-changing instrumentals out there that are subdued enough to cater to A$AP Mob’s sound.

 One thing I have to admit is that the chemistry between each of the individual components of the Mob is flawless.
 Even the artists they feature throughout the album blend in beautifully!